 (You know I’ve always wondered what happened to all the luxury bags in Japan.
 Perhaps Easter Sunday might be the holiday that brings all the burando handbags out of hiding.
 Easter Sunday parade in Ginza in 2025.
 Mark your calendars!)

 Christmas in Japan, I don’t mind, because it’s basically just a big birthday party.
 If you have friends of different cultures, backgrounds, and religions, you still celebrate their birthday, right?
 You may have to make some dietary concessions but at the end of the day, every birthday party needs good food and cake.
 Christmas in Japan just happens to celebrate the birth of Christ with a hearty meal of KFC and shortcake.
 And, anyway, according to legend, Jesus faked his death and moved to Aomori, so there’s nothing strange about Christmas in Japan after all.

 And then there’s Halloween.
 Sure, some might consider it to be another commercial event imported from the west.
-But, Halloween in Japan has the potential to be so much more than drunken revelry and cosplay in Shibuya.
+But, Halloween in Japan has the potential to be so much more than Disney Halloween and drunken revelry and cosplay in Shibuya.

 What I mean is, Halloween in Japan could really be the place where Halloween gets back to its roots.

 Let’s look at the Japanese cultural calendar for the months leading up to Halloween.
 Two months before Halloween in August is Obon.
 It’s a week where people clean the family grave and welcome the arrival of their ancestors from the Other Side.

 One month later is Ohigan, which happens around the time of the autumnal equinox (秋分の日 | shuubun no hi), where people visit the graves of their ancestors.

 (There’s also a spring Ohigan, but I’m trying to justify a place in Japanese culture/society for Halloween here.
 Let’s just put that aside for now.)